-Where $W_{c}$ is the projection matrix of global embeddings transformed into reference tokens. $d$ and $e$, respectively. $n$ indicates the number of reference tokens, $n=4$ if not specified. $\rm{flatten(.)}$ represents a flatten operation for vectors. $W_{c}$ is the projection matrix transforming the global embeddings into reference tokens. $W_{q}$ is the mapping weight matrix for the intermediate denoising feature $I$ in SD. $W_{k}$, $W_{v}$ are the mapping weight matrices of the reference tokens.
+The dimension of global embedding $c_k^{i}$ and the projected dimension are denoted by $d$ and $e$, respectively. $n$ indicates the length of reference tokens, $n=4$ if not specified. $\rm{flatten(.)}$ represents a flatten operation on vectors. $W_{c}$ is the projection matrix transforming the global embeddings into reference tokens. $W_{q}$ is the weight matrix of the intermediate denoising feature $I_{k}^{i}$ in SDM. $W_{k}$ and $W_{v}$ are the weight matrices of the reference tokens.
 The proposed plug-and-play GRCA directly reuses the cross-attention weights from IP-Adapter~\citep{ye2023ip} in subject-consistent single-image generation without training.

-Eventually, we merge the outputs from GRCA with the outputs from text cross-attention, to guide the visualization of $k_{th}$ image in the story.
-In particular, with corresponding text prompt $T_{k}$ and all reference images $x_{1,\cdots,B}^{i-1}$, the intermediate denoising feature ${I}_{k}^{i}$ is obtained as follows:
+Finally, we merge the outputs from GRCA with the outputs from cross-attention on texts, to guide the $k_{th}$ story frame generation.
+With corresponding text prompt $T_{k}$ and the full-length reference images $x_{1 \cdots B}^{i-1}$, the intermediate denoising feature ${I}_{k}^{i}$ is updated as:

 where the weight factor $\lambda_{i}$ of the $i_{th}$ iteration is adjusted as $\lambda_{i} = \lambda_{1} + q \times (i-1)$ with $q$ fixed. $\lambda_{i}$ increases linearly with a lower bound $\lambda_{1}$ to balance visual consistency and text alignment in the iterative paradigm.
 Leveraging pretrained weights, GRCA adaptively re-weights attention at each iteration, thereby mitigating the accumulation of noise from irrelevant historical states and instead prioritizing information most pertinent to the current frame (see Fig.~\ref{fig:attn}).
 The global embedding undergoes progressive updates, serving as a soft forgetting mechanism that attenuates contextual drift and naturally suppresses obsolete or extraneous information throughout the iterative refinement process.
 We demonstrate \underline{\emph{Pseudo-code}} of Story-Iter in Algo.~\ref{alg1}.